 - e.
 Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
-Indicate source of fill. [help] The total area of the proposal is 12,084 SF (0.29-acre).
-Proposed earthwork includes the excavation of approximately 5,000 CY of material for construction of the basement and approximately 250 CY of fill.
+Indicate source of fill. [help] The total area of the proposal is 41,000 SF (0.94-acre).
+Proposed earthwork includes the excavation of approximately 61,000 CY of material and approximately 2000 CY of fill.
 Any excavated material not used on-site will be disposed of off-site at a proper disposal site. - f.
 Could erosion occur as a result of clearing, construction, or use?
 If so, generally describe. [help]